Home > Pies, Tarts, and Crisps > Peaches and Cream Mini Pies

 How should I store leftover mini peach pies?

-If you have any – I recommend storing covered in the refrigerator because of the vanilla cream.
+If you have leftovers, I recommend storing them covered in the refrigerator because of the vanilla cream.
 Then let come to room temperature before serving.

 Platter of mini summer fruit desserts on a table.